elastisys/ck8s-cluster/WIP-CHANGELOG.md

 - Falco now alerts on ssh to nodes.
 - Safespring and citycloud now uses common openstack modules in terraform.
 - Cert-manager upgraded to version 0.14.1
-- BaseOS image on Exoscale, Citycloud and AWS contains Kubernetes controlplane container images.
+- BaseOS image on Exoscale, Citycloud, Safespring and AWS contains Kubernetes controlplane container images.